yw-tech-lab/portfolio-group/pages/_lectures/lecture08.md

 #### Other Animation Libraries and Tutorials
 * <a href="https://github.com/juliangarnier/anime#getting-started" target="_blank">AnimeJS</a>
-* Some interesting <a href="https://www.linkedin.com/learning/css-shorts/welcome?u=75814418" target="_blank">CSS Shorts</a> on LinkedIn learning, which deconstruct various design techniques / florishes.
+* Some interesting <a href="https://www.linkedin.com/learning/css-shorts/welcome?u=75814418" target="_blank">CSS Shorts</a> on LinkedIn learning, which deconstruct various design techniques / flourishes.